0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 ## Input

-The transaction kernel program receives two types of inputs, public inputs via the `operand_stack` and secret inputs via the `advice_provider`.
+The transaction kernel program receives two types of inputs, public inputs via the `operand_stack` and private inputs via the `advice_provider`.

 The operand stack holds the global inputs which serve as a commitment to the data being provided via the advice provider.

 The advice provider holds data of the last known block, account and input note data.
 The details are layed out in the next paragraph.